The Best Credit Cards for Seniors in 2025

 How to Choose the Right Credit Card

 Your credit score helps determine your approval for a new credit card.
 Most credit card companies, or affiliate companies, advertise the score range needed for approval.
 Check your credit score online and compare it to that range.
-Doing this can help you narrow down your options, especially if you don’t have stellar credit.
+Doing this can help you narrow down your options, especially if you don’t have great credit.

 You need a credit card that will help you meet your financial goals.
 So, what are they?
 Are you looking to build credit, save money on interest, or earn rewards?
 Choose a card that gets you closer to your goals, whether that’s frugally paying for a trip abroad with airline miles or making a large purchase, like a new appliance, without worrying about interest.

-3. Do the benefits outweigh the cost?
+3. Do the Benefits Outweigh the Cost?